 - Forensic Psychologists

-This is an integrated clinical service for young people receiving support from the local authority service listed above.
+This is an integrated clinical service for young people receiving support from the services listed above.

-Our Clinicians work directly with families where there are concerns about a child’s:
+Our Clinicians work with families where there are concerns about a child’s:

 - emotional wellbeing,